 Here are some common time frames for depreciating property:

-- Computers, office equipment, vehicles, and appliances: For five years
+- Computers, office equipment, vehicles, and appliances: 5 years

-- Commercial buildings and nonresidential property: For 39 years
+- Commercial buildings and nonresidential property: 39 years

 You need some key information about the property.
 You must know the property’s initial cost.
 And, you need to determine how many years the asset will hold value at your business.